Magdalena Hart

 Barcelona, ES

-Since 2019, as part of Akyute, an artistic duo I co-founded with Natalia Gima, we have developed interactive installations that use digital technology to integrate “nature” in an increasingly digitalized era.
-Living technology that expands ecological sensitivities.
-These works, foster organic interactions and explore fluid communication between species.
+Since 2019, Hart has co-led Akyute, an artistic duo founded with Natalia Gima, developing interactive installations that use digital technology to reimagine how “nature” is perceived and integrated within an increasingly digitized era, creating living technologies that expand ecological sensibilities.
+These works foster organic encounters and explore fluid modes of communication between species, systems, and bodies.

-In 2023, I joined Manglar, a transdisciplinary initiative born during the Humedal residency at Hangar's Wetlab.
-This project brought together seven members from Uruguay, Brazil, Argentina, Colombia, and Catalonia to develop an experimental project inspired by the mangrove ecosystem: a transitional space where water and land meet, breathing with the tides and connecting bodies and energies.
-This project proposes practices of “situated sciences” that deuniversalize scientific gestures, incorporating the body as both place and perspective.
+In 2023, she joined Manglar, a transdisciplinary initiative formed during the Humedal residency at Hangar’s Wetlab.
+Bringing together artists and researchers from Uruguay, Brazil, Argentina, Colombia, and Catalonia, the collective developed an experimental project inspired by the mangrove ecosystem, a threshold where water and land meet, breathing with the tides.
+Manglar proposes situated sciences that deuniversalize the scientific gesture, integrating the body as both site and perspective.

 See CVContact